2nd Pennsylvania Regiment: History

 The few present were able to man a section of the army's first line of defense at Whitemarsh in early December, before moving with the rest of Washington's forces into the legendary winter encampment at Valley Forge.
 Here the regiment shared the sufferings of the Continental Line, trained in Von Steuben's new manual of arms and brought itself up to strength.

 With France entering the conflict on the side of the new United States in May, the British abandoned Philadelphia and moved across New Jersey to the more easily defended stronghold of New York City.

 On June 19, 1778, the Continental Army left Valley Forge in pursuit and engaged the British in the Battle of Monmouth on an extremely hot June 28.
 Here the Second Pennsylvania served in a provisional brigade commanded by Lt.
 Col. Aaron Burr and made a charge from the American left flank into a British force trying to assault the American center.
 It halted the British attack but was itself compelled to retire under subsequent artillery fire.
 The regiment lost two men wounded in this action.

 On July 1, 1778, the regiment absorbed the remainder of the 13th Pennsylvania Regiment, most of its men's enlistments having expired.
 The colonel of the 13th, 23-year-old Walter Stewart, became the Second's new commander.
-The young officer, nicknamed "The Irish Beauty" by the ladies of Philadelphia, was a close friend of Anthony Wayne's and well acquainted with Washington as well.
+Joseph Howell Jr., previously a captain in Pennsylvania Musketry Battalion before being taken prisoner at the August 1776 Battle of Long Island, was appointed as regimental paymaster with the rank of major.
+The young officer, nicknamed "The Irish Beauty" by the ladies of Philadelphia, was a close friend of Anthony Wayne's and was well acquainted with Washington.
 He was an able leader with a reputation of taking care of the welfare of his men.
 Diarist Joseph Plumb Martin described him as "an excellent officer, much beloved and respected by the troops of the Line he belonged to."